 Building a linked list

-Now its time to link Nodes together to create a simple linked list.
+Now it's time to link Nodes together to create a simple linked list!

-Creating a head.
+Creating a Head Node

 We'll store the address of head node in Box